TheExploration/Name-Spoofer/README.md

 - Saves the names you spoof!!
 - Works with replay mod and NickHider mod
-- Saves color of text and works with color codes (ex: &c[OWNER])
+- Saves color of text and works with color codes (ex: &c[OWNER]) -Added the ability to spoof text with spaces so you can spoof entire name with a rank.
 - Changes text visually; It can change the text that is displayed on the screen, such as item names as well and text in vanilla Minecraft

 ## Notes